 This article I will try to address all these questions.
 Hopefully this can help in shaping your career path to become a Sitecore Developer.
 Please keep in mind that this is not detail training but this can clear all your basic questions to start development in Sitecore.

 Sitecore is a powerful Content Management System (CMS) platform or more precisely digital experience platform (DXP) that allows corporate/enterprises to connect your business with targeted audiences and radically improve your brand interactions.
-It is leading enterprise CMS built on Official Microsoft ASP.NET framework.
+It is a leading enterprise CMS built on Microsoft ASP.NET framework.

 The Sitecore CMS is at the heart of all Sitecore-powered websites.
 Having taken advantage of the flexibility, scalability and security of the .NET framework.
 Sitecore has DXP combines content, commerce and personalization so marketers can create seamless, personalized experience.
 They can track various interactions at defined touch points to provide continuous personalized experience across all the digital marketing channels.